Frequently Asked Questions

 What does GiveWell think about organizations that it hasn't directed funding to?

-We believe that many organizations do great work but don't meet our criteria or work on issues outside the scope of our research.
-The charities we don't recommend may be doing great work, and our lack of recommendation shouldn't be taken as evidence to the contrary.
+We believe that many organizations do great work but don't meet our criteria or work on issues outside the scope of our research, which focuses on global health and well-being.
+The organizations we don't recommend may be doing great work, and our lack of recommendation shouldn't be taken as evidence to the contrary.

-GiveWell's evaluation process is highly intensive and can be a major cost for a charity.
-Should I be concerned that this requirement filters out excellent charities?
+GiveWell's evaluation process is highly intensive and can be a major cost for a nonprofit.
+Should I be concerned that this requirement filters out excellent organizations?

-We recognize that this is a potential issue and that we may not direct funding to all the excellent programs out there.
+We recognize that this is a potential issue and that we may not direct funding to all excellent programs.
 With that said,

-• Given the large amounts of money that are driven by our recommendations, we believe that charities have strong incentives to engage in our process.
-We also make substantial efforts to give charities a sense of what they will need to provide in order to achieve recommended status (see our guide to applying for funding).
-So we believe that charities seeking substantial funding and likely to do well in our process have strong reasons to apply for our recommendation.
+• Given the large amounts of money that are driven by our recommendations, we believe that organizations have strong incentives to engage in our process.
+We also make substantial efforts to give organizations a sense of what they will need to provide in order to receive a grant (see our guide to applying for funding).

-• We proactively reach out to eligible charities to encourage them to apply and discuss our process with them.
+• We also proactively reach out to promising organizations to encourage them to apply and to discuss our process with them.

-Does GiveWell’s list of top charities change?
-When/how often is it updated?
+Does GiveWell’s list of Top Charities change?
+When is it updated?

-We work on an annual cycle, and our goal is to have a list of the best options by December, when the majority of giving occurs.
-Every year, we revisit our current top charities to assess whether they should remain on our list, taking into account factors such as updated room for more funding.
+We work on an annual cycle, and our goal is to offer giving recommendations by December, when the majority of giving occurs.
+Every year, we revisit our current Top Charities to assess whether they should remain on our list, taking into account factors such as updated room for more funding.
 We also aim to consider new organizations for inclusion, based on these additional criteria.

-How is GiveWell different from other charity evaluators?
+How is GiveWell different from other nonprofit evaluators?

-Many charity evaluators aim to assign an objective rating to many different organizations.
-This requires relying on less detailed information about a charity and its activities.
-These services may be helpful to donors who are trying to determine whether a particular charity is legitimate or not.
+Many nonprofit evaluators aim to assign an objective rating to many different organizations.
+This requires relying on less detailed information about an organization and its activities.
+These services may be helpful to donors who are trying to determine whether a particular organization is legitimate.

 GiveWell aims to serve donors who seek a recommendation about where to give.
 GiveWell does thorough, in-depth research on a small number of programs so that we can recommend the most outstanding giving opportunities.